JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

   --query passwordCredentials
 ```

-The credential metadata showed a client secret with an expiration date set near the end of the century.
+One client secret was present, with an expiration set near the end of the century.

 > ![Legacy Application Client Secret](evidence/03-legacy-client-secret.png)
 > *Highlighted: the `credential metadata` identifies the suspicious client secret, while the 2099 expiration date indicates an effectively long-lived application credential.*

-Creating a client secret changed the nature of the compromise.
-The attacker no longer needed to repeatedly authenticate as the phished user.
-The application could authenticate programmatically as its service principal through the client credentials flow.

-**What I concluded:** the attacker converted temporary access derived from a compromised user session into durable application-level authentication.
+**Finding:** access derived from a compromised user session had been converted into application authentication.
+The application can authenticate as itself, with no human in the flow.

 ---

-## 3. Pivot - Rogue Application, Ownership, and Privilege
+## 3. Pivot

-A single client secret could eventually be discovered and rotated, so the attacker introduced a second application registration.

-I enumerated the app registrations again to identify the attacker-created application, `Mad-Hat-Labs-App`.
+A secret can be rotated.
+That raised the question of whether anything else held control over the legacy application, so I re-enumerated the tenant's app registrations.

 ```powershell
 az ad app list -o table
 ```

+The inventory returned a second registration, `Mad-Hat-Labs-App`.

 > ![Application Inventory - Rogue App](evidence/04-app-inventory-rogue.png)
 > *Context: Application enumeration identified `Mad-Hat-Labs-App` and provided the `AppId` needed for deeper inspection.*

-I then inspected the rogue application object and its metadata.
+I inspected that application object for recorded context.

 ```powershell
 az ad app show `